jmjf/to4ft/docs/notes/testingTrain.md

 - [x] I'm seeing schemas for individual with `required: undefined`.
 I need to exclude keywords whose value is undefined.
   - In `genEntriesCode`, if value is undefined continue;

-- [ ] Some annotation keywords remain in the top level of `RouteOptions`
+- [x] Some annotation keywords remain in the top level of `RouteOptions`
+  - Because we add them in `oas2ro` directly; check `keepAnnotationsFl`.

+- [x] `params` schemas have a description and example, but we should be stripping.
+  - because `getAnnotationsForParam` doesn't check `keepAnnotationsFl`.

+That should be everything for ref-maintaining oas2ro.

 ## Dereferenced oas2ro

+Before I start working on derefed, I need to clean up the code and organize pieces.
+Deref is going to reuse parts of the ref-maintaining code.